ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/sky_model_datasets.rst

 The ingest process does not create the ``catalogue.yaml`` which is required for retrieving more details from the API.

-Currently 3 types of datasets can be created:
+Currently three types of datasets can be created:

 GLEAM
 ~~~~~